 If you have taken all of these warnings on board, take a look at our tutorial showing How to call someone who has blocked you.

-Get your own back: How to block a number using an iOS 7 or iOS 8 iPhone
+Get your own back: How to block a number using an iOS 7, iOS 8 or iOS 9 iPhone

-This is all very upsetting, of course, but call-blocking is actually a very useful feature of iOS 7 and iOS 8.
+This is all very upsetting, of course, but call-blocking is actually a very useful feature of iOS 7 and later.
 If you're getting calls from a persistent nuisance caller, then it's easy for you to make use of the feature yourself.
 And now you know what they'll be experiencing.

 You can easily block a number from the Recent Calls menu.
 Check out the process in our tutorial 'How to block a number on any iPhone'.